M-u-S/TA-get-me/README.md

 **Install:**

-Install as usual in the Splunk web or copy into $SPLUNK_HOME/etc/apps (don't use it on a prod system!)
+Install as usual in the Splunk web or copy into $SPLUNK_HOME/etc/apps (Pease don't use it on a prod system!)

 **Configure:**